westonstearns/for_loop_intro/chapter1.md

 In this tutorial we will have a look at how you can write a basic for loop in R. It is aimed at beginners, and if you’re not yet familiar with the basic syntax of the R language we recommend you to first have a look at this <a href = "https://www.datacamp.com/courses/free-introduction-to-r">introductory R tutorial</a>.

 Conceptually, a loop is a way to repeat a sequence of instructions under certain conditions.
-They allow you to automate parts of your code that are in need of repetition.
+They allow you to repeat parts of your code.

-Suppose you want to make several printouts of the following form: The year is [year] where [year] is equal to 2010, 2011, up to 2016.
+Suppose you want to make several printouts of the following form: The year is [year], where [year] is equal to 2010, 2011, up to 2016.

 The following exercises will walk you through step by step.